How to Create the Ultimate Shopify Email Marketing Strategy

 Being a Shopify owner means that you’re one of the 820,000 eCommerce owners around the world, with that figure growing every day.

-Email marketing allows you to increase traffic, stay relevant to your customers and drive steady revenue to your store.
+Email marketing allows you to increase traffic, stay relevant to your customers and drive steady revenue to your store as long as you avoid common email marketing mistakes.

 Shopify found that even between emails, direct shopping, search, and social media, email still takes the number one spot.